Hydrogen storage: Formic acid

-Compared to other hydrogen carriers, carbohydrates are very appealing due to their low cost, renewable source, high purity hydrogen generated, and so on.

 Ammonia and related compounds

 Ammonia

 Ammonia (NH3) releases H2 in an appropriate catalytic reformer.
 Ammonia provides high hydrogen storage densities as a liquid with mild pressurization and cryogenic constraints: It can also be stored as a liquid at room temperature and pressure when mixed with water.
 Ammonia is the second most commonly produced chemical in the world and a large infrastructure for making, transporting, and distributing ammonia exists.
 Ammonia can be reformed to produce hydrogen with no harmful waste, or can mix with existing fuels and under the right conditions burn efficiently.
 Since there is no carbon in ammonia, no carbon by-products are produced; thereby making this possibility a "carbon neutral" option for the future.
 Pure ammonia burns poorly at the atmospheric pressures found in natural gas fired water heaters and stoves.
 Under compression in an automobile engine it is a suitable fuel for slightly modified gasoline engines.
 Ammonia is a suitable alternative fuel because it has 18.6 MJ/kg energy density at NTP and carbon-free combustion byproducts.

 Ammonia has several challenges to widespread adaption as a hydrogen storage material.
 Ammonia is a toxic gas with a potent odor at standard temperature and pressure.
 Additionally, advances in the efficiency and scalability of ammonia decomposition are needed for commercial viability, as fuel cell membranes are highly sensitive to residual ammonia and current decomposition techniques have low yield rates.
 A variety of transition metals can be used to catalyze the ammonia decomposition reaction, the most effective being ruthenium.
 This catalysis works through chemisorption, where the adsorption energy of N2 is less than the reaction energy of dissociation.
 Hydrogen purification can be achieved in several ways.
 Hydrogen can be separated from unreacted ammonia using a permeable, hydrogen-selective membrane.
 It can also be purified through the adsorption of ammonia, which can be selectively trapped due to its polarity.

 In September 2005 chemists from the Technical University of Denmark announced a method of storing hydrogen in the form of ammonia saturated into a salt tablet.
 They claim it will be an inexpensive and safe storage method.